shivannis/xandr-docs-public/xandr-docs/articles/monetize/get-deals-from-seller-packages.md

 ### Option 2.
 Request a custom deal

 If you are interested in a package but would like to ask the seller to make modifications, click **Request a Custom Deal**, enter your message, and then click
-Submit.
+**Submit**.
 Your message will be posted in the seller's [Partnership Details Screen - Buyer View](partnership-details-screen-buyer-view.md).
 Continue to use the Activity Stream to negotiate with the seller.

 ## Step 3.
 Target deals

-If you generated a deal from a package, your deal ID is displayed in the Selected Packages section.
+If you generated a deal from a package, your deal ID is displayed in the **Selected Packages** section.

 - For Augmented Line Items, target deals using line item deal targeting.
 For more information, see [Deal Targeting (ALI)](deal-targeting-ali.md).
 - For Standard Line Items, click **Target now!** to instantly create a new campaign targeting the deal or to add the deal to an existing campaign.
 For complete step-by-step